LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Yantra.md

 #### Mantras

-A trained mage can use High Speech to intone her Imago, describing the change that she wills and thus making that change real.
+A trained mage can use [[High Speech]] to intone her Imago, describing the change that she wills and thus making that change real.
 As a means of changing the world it is flexible — it requires no external props nor ongoing concentration — but it requires her to speak the words out loud.

-As a Yantra, High Speech is very versatile.
+As a Yantra, [[High Speech]] is very versatile.
 Many mages know enough to declaim control or dominance, or to repeat the words over and over again to build up a defence.
 It is, however, not subtle.
-She cannot work words of High Speech into a normal sentence to compel a listener to her will.
-The meta-language of the Supernal cannot hide in the shallow grammars and inflections of the Lie.
+She cannot work words of [[High Speech]] into a normal sentence to compel a listener to her will.
+The meta-language of the Supernal cannot hide in the shallow grammars and inflections of [[Lie|the Lie]].

 **Effect:** If the mage has the High Speech Merit, vocally intoning her Imago confers a 2-die bonus.
 As it takes time to speak the words, she cannot use this Yantra reflexively — it always increases the casting time.